gkschrader/QGroups24/README.md

 # QGroups24
-Notes from topics course on quantum groups, Spring quarter 2024
+Lecture notes from topics course on quantum groups, Spring quarter 2024.

+They likely contain plenty of mistakes -- let me know if you find anything partiularly egregious.